Cuisine of the Midwestern United States: Michigan

 These diners usually also have gyros served with cucumber or honey-mustard sauce, as well as hamburgers, sandwiches, breakfast, and dinner entrees.
 Most Coney Islands are open 24 hours and are a popular place to get a late or early coffee.

 In Polish communities throughout the state, pączki can be found every year on Fat Tuesday (Mardi Gras) in a wide assortment of flavors including lemon, blueberry, prune, and custard.
 Pierogis, goulash, and Polish-style sausage are common specialties in many restaurants.

 Fish fries are common on Fridays and during Lent, usually set up buffet-style with items including rolls, potatoes (typically in the form of french fries and mashed), salad, coleslaw, apple sauce, deep-fried fish, and sometimes fried shrimp and baked fish.

 Fish is generally popular throughout the state due to the state's location on four of the Great Lakes.
 Trout, walleye, perch, and catfish are common.
 Whitefish is a regional specialty usually offered along the coast, with smoked whitefish and whitefish dip being noteworthy.

-Cornish immigrant miners introduced the pasty to Michigan's Upper Peninsula (U.P.) as a convenient meal to take to work in the numerous copper, silver, and nickel mines of that region.
+Cornish immigrant miners introduced the pasty to Michigan's Upper Peninsula (U.P.) as a convenient meal to take to work in the numerous copper, iron, silver, and nickel mines of that region.
 The pasty is today considered iconic of the U.P.

 Fudge is commonly sold in tourist areas, with Mackinac Island being most famous for its fudge, traditionally chocolate, but there is a wide variety of flavors from mint to maple and may include nuts, fruit, or other candy pieces.